 I think that the other hill that we have to climb now that we have the structure in place is definitely seeing the results.
-It's one thing to reduce the span of control, but if you're still not getting the results that you need at the schools, that's still a disconnect.
+It's one thing to reduce the span of control, but if vou're still not getting the results that you need at the schools, that's still a disconnect.
 So this year is our baseline year with the span of control being down in our elementary schools, to see if that's really going to make the difference....
 But I think that's going to be part of selling it to the board as well.

 Sustainability of reductions in span of control is a concern.
 Some districts expressed concern and uncertainty about sustaining the reduced span of control after the initiative ends.
+One district staff member noted a desire to explore ends.
 One district staff member noted a desire to explore reallocation of Title I or II funds or leadership funding opportunities allowed through the federal Every Student Succeeds Act.
 Some district officials noted that obtaining the district-wide buy-in necessary for allocating funding to sustain reduced span of control would be difficult unless stakeholders were convinced of its effectiveness.